shahabmohammadi/shahabmohammadi/src/readme.template.md

 - **Django** - Backend Development
 - **Vue.js** - Front End Development

+I am on project manager position full time in SazgarIT company.
+And Also I graduated Bachelors Degree of CS from Islamic Azad University of QODS.
 ### 🎹 Music

 Sometimes I decide to get away from tech life and move back into my music production life style.
 I have [Soundcloud channel](https://soundcloud.com/elex-stevelex), where you can listen to my own musics and also what I listen.